Support America’s National Ballet Company® DONATE NOW

 Under the direction of ABT Principal Dancer David Hallberg, ABT Incubator was established in 2018, building on earlier choreographic workshops that Hallberg catalyzed for the Company.
 In 2020, ABT dancer Jose Sebastian was named director of ABT Incubator.

-The 2023 ABT Incubator took place January 3-13, with new works created on ABT dancers by five choreographers.
-The workshop culminated in a performance on January 13,2023 at the Schimmel Center at Pace University.
+The 2025 ABT Incubator took place November 10-21, 2025, with new works created on ABT dancers by four choreographers.

 Previous Workshops